 The practice of religion

 The Balinese philosophy is based on the opposition of order (dharma) and disorder (adharma).
 The important thing is to maintain the balance between those two states.
-All religious rituals aim at preserving or re-establish the equilibrium.
+All religious rituals aim at preserving or re-establishing the equilibrium.

 Simple offerings (canang sari) made of a palm-leaf basket, flowers, incense and fruits are disposed everyday in the family compound.
 About 15 baskets are required (some for the family shrines, one for each God of the trinity, one for Ibu Pertiwi ‘Mother Earth’, and four outside the front door).
 It is not a problem to step on a canang if the incense is not burning anymore.